 Also, check out our Mental Health Resources Guide where you’ll find directories of alternative mental health resources that specialize in drug-free protocols for OCD and other mental health disorders.

-You’ll find complementary and alternative medicine (CAM) health care professionals who do more than prescribe drugs.
+You’ll find complementary and alternative medicine (CAM) healthcare professionals who do more than prescribe drugs.

 Some rely on time-honored traditions such as Chinese or Ayurvedic medicine, while others address underlying causes such as nutritional deficiencies or neurotransmitter imbalances.